Hamish Duncan

 BVM&S CertSAM MRCVS, Certificate in Small Animal Medicine*, RCVS Advanced Practitioner in Small Animal Medicine*

 387 Vets is owned and run by vet Hamish Duncan.
-Hamish qualified from Edinburgh University in 1997 and has worked in Halifax, Halesowen and most recently on the east coast of Fife in Scotland, before moving to Great Wyrley to set up his own independent practice.
-In 2004 he passed an additional specialist 4 year postgraduate qualification – a Certificate in Small Animal Medicine (CertSAM).
-In recognition of his knowledge, expertise and level of continued professional training and development in this field, in April 2015, Hamish became 1 of only 70 vets in the UK to be awarded the status of RCVS Advanced Practitioner in Small Animal Medicine.
-In 2019 he received confirmation of the extension of this status until 2025 in recognition of his ongoing commitment to learning and professional development in small animal veterinary medicine.
+Hamish qualified from Edinburgh University in 1997 and worked in Halifax, Halesowen and on the east coast of Fife in Scotland, before moving to Great Wyrley to set up his own independent practice in 2007.
+In 2004 Hamish passed an additional specialist 4 year postgraduate Certificate in Small Animal Medicine (CertSAM).
+In recognition of his knowledge, expertise and level of continued professional training and development in this field, in April 2015, Hamish was awarded RCVS Advanced Practitioner status in Small Animal Medicine.
+Having been reaccredited for a second time in 2025, Hamish’s Advanced Practitioner status is current until 2030.

 Carlos Boix Boente